overwolf/overwolf.github.io/docs/topics/login-with-fb-google.md

 redirect_uri = "overwolf-extension://oepmnephgakhodlemnladfmcnhfhbfdnbgolmcok/external-windows/login/login.html";
 ```

-If you have more ideas on how to reduce OPK size, please click on the EDIT button on the right, and add it in for everyone's benefit.
+If you have more ideas on how to implement 3rd party logins in OW apps, please click on the EDIT button on the right, and add it in for everyone's benefit.